 The CISA Director shall biennially designate a Chair and Deputy Chair from among the members of the CSRB.
 The Chair shall be a Federal official, and the Deputy Chair shall be a private-sector member.
-The designations of the Chair and Deputy Chair shall be for two years.
+The DHS Under Secretary for Strategy, Policy, and Plans shall serve as the initial DHS member of the CSRB and furthermore serve as the inaugural Chair for the first two-year term.
 The Deputy Chair will act as Chair in the absence or incapacity of the Chair or in the event of a vacancy in the office of the Chair, until a new Chair is appointed.
 The Chair or Deputy Chair shall preside at all full meetings of the CSRB.

-7. Reports:
+Reports:

-As cited in EO 14028 Section 5(h), the Secretary shall provide to the President, through the Assistant to the President for National Security Affairs (APNSA), any advice, information, and recommendations of the CSRB for improving cybersecurity and incident response practices and policy upon completion of the CSRB's review of an applicable incident.
-Therefore, the CISA Director shall deliver the final report to the Secretary to transmit, unaltered, to the President, to include both findings and recommendations.
+Following completion of a review and assessment of an incident, the CSRB Chair shall deliver the final report to the CISA Director to transmit, unaltered, to the Secretary, to include both findings and recommendations.
 A majority of CSRB members must agree by vote to submit the report.
 Any member or members may submit a minority report, which shall be attached to the majority report that is transmitted to the Secretary by the CISA Director.

 The CSRB shall protect sensitive law enforcement, operational, business, and other confidential information, consistent with applicable law.
-The report may include a classified annex to include classified material and other sensitive non-public information that is protected from public release.
-The final report and related materials are protected under the Presidential Communications Privilege.
-Whenever possible and pursuant to a waiver of this privilege, a version of the report will be made available to the public, with any appropriate redactions, consistent with applicable law and the need to protect sensitive information from disclosure.
+The report may include a classified annex to include classified material and other sensitive nonpublic information that is protected from public release.
+Whenever possible, a version of the report will be made available, with any appropriate redactions, consistent with applicable law and the need to protect sensitive information from disclosure.
 The CSRB will only include non-public information in the public report with the express, written consent from the entity with control of the information.

-The CSRB may also deliver interim reports and recommendations to the President through the Secretary when the CSRB determines by a vote that doing so may be in the interest of national security.
+The CSRB may also deliver interim reports and recommendations to the Secretary through the CISA Director when the CSRB determines by a vote that doing so may be in the interest of national security.